japila-books/spark-sql-internals/docs/spark-sql-CollapseCodegenStages.md

 `supportCodegen` is positive (`true`) when the input [physical operator](physical-operators/SparkPlan.md) is as follows:

-. link:spark-sql-CodegenSupport.adoc[CodegenSupport] and the <<spark-sql-CodegenSupport.adoc#supportCodegen, supportCodegen>> flag is turned on
+. spark-sql-CodegenSupport.md[CodegenSupport] and the <<spark-sql-CodegenSupport.md#supportCodegen, supportCodegen>> flag is turned on
 +
-NOTE: link:spark-sql-CodegenSupport.adoc#supportCodegen[supportCodegen] flag is turned on by default.
+NOTE: spark-sql-CodegenSupport.md#supportCodegen[supportCodegen] flag is turned on by default.

 .
 No <<supportCodegen-Expression, Catalyst expressions are CodegenFallback (except LeafExpressions)>>

 .
-Output schema is *neither wide not deep*, i.e. <<spark-sql-SparkPlan-WholeStageCodegenExec.adoc#isTooManyFields, uses just enough fields (including nested fields)>>
+Output schema is *neither wide not deep*, i.e. <<spark-sql-SparkPlan-WholeStageCodegenExec.md#isTooManyFields, uses just enough fields (including nested fields)>>
 +
-NOTE: link:spark-sql-properties.adoc#spark.sql.codegen.maxFields[spark.sql.codegen.maxFields] Spark internal property defaults to `100`.
+NOTE: spark-sql-properties.md#spark.sql.codegen.maxFields[spark.sql.codegen.maxFields] Spark internal property defaults to `100`.

 .
-[Children](catalyst/TreeNode.md#children) also have the output schema that is <<spark-sql-SparkPlan-WholeStageCodegenExec.adoc#isTooManyFields, neither wide nor deep>>
+[Children](catalyst/TreeNode.md#children) also have the output schema that is <<spark-sql-SparkPlan-WholeStageCodegenExec.md#isTooManyFields, neither wide nor deep>>

 Otherwise, `supportCodegen` is negative (`false`).